Letting Him Go: Managing Emotions & Fostering Personal Growth

 Seek help through therapy

 If you would like additional support, a trained therapist can help you process your breakup and work through the grief process.
+A therapist can also listen without judgment, helping you navigate your emotions in a safe space.
 A therapist can also help you better understand yourself and the patterns you bring to new relationships.
 And, research has shown that online therapy can be effective for a range of concerns, including for improving self-esteem and forgiveness after a breakup

 After a breakup, you may feel emotionally drained and exhausted, and the thought of a potentially long commute to an in-person appointment may seem daunting.
 With online therapy through Regain, you can speak with a therapist from wherever is most convenient for you so long as you have internet—no commute necessary.